Lynda Tolbert-Goode

 Lynda Tolbert-Goode (born October 3, 1967, in Washington, D.C.) is a retired American hurdler and sprinter.
 She claimed the bronze medal in the women's 100 m hurdles event at the 1993 World Championships in Stuttgart, Germany.

+Representing the Arizona State Sun Devils track and field team, Tolbert-Goode won the 1988 and 1990 NCAA Division I Outdoor Track and Field Championships in the 100 m hurdles.